enockmbaraka/sqlchemy/README.md

 In a world where access to clean water is a fundamental necessity, the region of Maji Ndogo faces significant challenges in ensuring this basic right for its residents.
 My project embarked on a critical mission to analyze water quality, collection patterns, and infrastructure in Maji Ndogo, with the goal of uncovering insights that could drive transformative change.
 This comprehensive report delves into the key findings and implications of the analysis, with a focus on improving water access and quality for the community.

+Phase 1:

+This data analysis aims to provide insights into the progress of the water services of a fictitious country, Maji Ndogo, over the past year.
+By analyzing various aspects of the water quality data, we seek to identify the problems each water source and the community faces and also the effectiveness of the employees in charge.
+To make data-driven recommendations and gain deep understanding of the performance we harnessed the power of SQL functions to clean, aggregate data and unravel the scale of the problem to form some actionable insights.

+Phase 2:

+This project involved confirming removing fake data and fighting corruption in Maji Ndogo.
+It involves comparing datasets on water quality scores from a turned in data (auditor_report) and filtering errors from the data.
+Investigating into this errors revealed some corruption during the survey for water sources in Maji Ndogo.
+Getting the average number of mistakes and comparing with the number of mistakes made by certain employees enabled me get the employees that made above the average number of mistakes.
+With the statements from the location surveyed by the suspected employees, it was revealed that there was corrupt practices going on.
+This projejct enabled me to reinforce my knowledge on CTEs, subqueries and views in MySQL.

 The project aimed to:
 - Investigate patterns of water collection and queue times.
 - Identify discrepancies in water quality classifications.